cornell-ece2400/ece2400-docs/docs/ece2400-sec9-spoly.md

 Obviously, we want to do more than just ad-hoc testing.
 We have provided you a directed test case to test the basic functionality we have implemented so far.
-Take a look at this directed test case in `slist-iobj-directed-test.c`.
-You will need to implement the `at` member function to pass the very first directed test.
-Go ahead and implement `at` then build and run this test case like this:
+Take a look at this directed test case in `slist-spoly-directed-test.c`.
+You will need to implement two different `at` member function to pass the very first directed test.
+One `at` member function is used for reading items from the list, while the other is used for modifying items in the list.
+Go ahead and implement both `at` member functions and then build and run this test case like this:

     :::bash
-    % cd ${HOME}/sec8
+    % cd ${HOME}/sec9
     % mkdir build
     % cd build
     % cmake ..
-    % make slist-iobj-directed-test
+    % make slist-spoly-directed-test
-    % ./slist-iobj-directed-test 1
+    % ./slist-spoly-directed-test 1

 4. Implementing Reverse
 --------------------------------------------------------------------------

-Take a look at the `SListIObj.cc` source file to find the `reverse` member function.
+Take a look at the `SListSpoly.cc` source file to find the `reverse` member function.
 This function should reverse all of the items in the list.
 We recommend you use the following three steps:

  1. Iterate through the list to count the number of items
- 2. Allocate a new array of `IObject` pointers on the heap with size items
+ 2. Allocate a new array of integers on the heap with size items
- 3. Iterate through the list and copy each `IObject` pointer to the array
+ 3. Iterate through the list and copy each item to the array
- 4. Iterate through the list and copy each `IObject` pointer from the array in reverse order
+ 4. Iterate through the list and copy each item from the array in reverse order

 You are welcome to use a different approach, but the above is probably the simplest.
 When you are finished use the corresponding directed test case to verify your implementation is working:

     :::bash
-    % cd ${HOME}/sec8/build
+    % cd ${HOME}/sec9/build
-    % make slist-iobj-directed-test
+    % make slist-spoly-directed-test
-    % ./slist-iobj-directed-test 2
+    % ./slist-spoly-directed-test 2

 5. Implementing the Copy Constructor and Assignment Operator
 --------------------------------------------------------------------------